MediaComem/comem-archidep/TEST-MATTER.md

     - The Unix networking commands (`ip`, `ping`, etc).

   - [APT](https://mediacomem.github.io/comem-archidep/2023-2024/subjects/apt?home=MediaComem%2Fcomem-archidep%23readme)

-    You do not need to know
+    You must know:

     - What APT is.

+    You do not need to know:

     - The other package managers.
     - How to use the `apt` command line.